Thyroid and Adrenal Dysfunction

 Common symptoms of low thyroid system function include:

-- Low oral mid day body temperature below 98.6
+- Low oral body temperature below 98.6

 - Cold hands or feet

-- Sleepiness and fatigue.
-Increased need for sleep
+- Sleepiness, fatigue, and increased need for sleep

-- Dry skin, hair loss
+- Dry skin, hair loss, brittle nails

-- Slow mental functioning, difficulty concentrating
+- Slow mental functioning, difficulty concentrating, brain fog

 - Ruddy complexion, puffy eyelids, loss of the outer third of the eyebrows

-Common symptoms of low adrenal function include:
+Common symptoms of HPA axis dysfunction include:

-- Extreme fatigue and difficulty coping with stress.
-Lack of stamina.
+- Extreme fatigue and difficulty coping with stress, lack of stamina.